-We draw attention to Note 1 of the special-purpose financial statements, which describes the basis of accounting.
-As described in Note 1, these special-purpose financial statements were prepared in conformity and for the purpose of complying with financial reporting provisions of Section 11 of the Interlocal Agreement between The School Board of Miami-Dade County, Florida, and Miami-Dade County, Florida, which present only the financial position of the Educational Facilities Impact Fee Fund as of June 30, 2021 and 2020 and the results of operations for the years then ended and is not intended to present fairly the financial position and results of operations of The School Board of Miami-Dade County, Florida.
+As described in Note 1, these special-purpose financial statements were prepared in conformity and for the purpose of complying with financial reporting provisions of Section 11 of the Interlocal Agreement between The School Board of Miami-Dade County, Florida, and Miami-Dade County, Florida, which present only the financial position of the Educational Facilities Impact Fee Fund as of June 30, 2022 and 2021 and the changes in its financial position for the years then ended and is not intended to present fairly the financial position and changes in its financial position of The School Board of Miami-Dade County, Florida.
 Our opinion is not modified with respect to this matter.